-I would like to give particular thanks for the support, dedication and time the Members and the Assessors give to the work of ACAF.
-I was particularly sorry to lose the valuable input provided by two long-standing Members, (Barrie Fleming and Tim Brigstocke), who left due to personal circumstances and the end of their appointment respectively.
-They provided excellent input during their considerable time on the Committee and I wish them well in the future.
+I would like to give my particular thanks for the support, dedication and time the Members and the Assessors give to the work of ACAF.
+I was particularly sorry to lose the valuable input provided by Stephanie Young, who left due to personal circumstances.
+She provided excellent input during her time on the Committee and I wish Stephanie well in the future.

-Finally, I would like to thank the ACAF Secretariat for their continual support to the Committee in ensuring that the work programme is carried out in a timely and efficient manner.
+Finally, I would like to thank the ACAF Secretariat for their continuous and unstinting support to the Committee in ensuring that the work programme is carried out in a timely and efficient manner.
 They have, as ever, ensured that Members were always kept fully informed and up-to-date on emerging issues and expertly advised the Chairman on matters of urgency and administration.